pommelstrike/PomHair/README.md

 # PomHair
- Special thanks to percy_verence for the UE5 Hair Rendering workflow and the WWE, InZOI & Moonglasses modding scene for contributions and welcoming kindness.
+ Special thanks to percy_verence for the UE5 Hair Rendering workflow and the Moonglasses, InZOI, CursedForge, Hogwarts Legacy & WWE modding scene for contributions and welcoming kindness.

 # 🚧 Addon Status Update 🚧